 Drivers who request these hearings face a severe, uphill battle to preserve their license.
 The sad truth is many hearing examiners are severely biased, and while they may claim to be an impartial "fact-finder," they act as advocates for the police officer.
 Decisions in favor of drivers are closely scrutinized.

 Statistically, the average statewide success rate for drivers who request an administrative hearing is approximately 20%.
-I have regularly handles administrative hearings for people involved in a Seattle, Kirkland, Bellevue or Redmond DUI case and have a track record substantially better than the statewide average.
+I have handled thousands of administrative hearings for people involved in a Washington DUI case and have a track record substantially better than the statewide average.
 I'm available 7 days a week and may be reached directly at 425-284-2000.